Overcoming the Stigma Around Orthotic Shoes and Personal Style

 Frequently Asked Questions

-I have just been prescribed orthotics and I hate the idea.
+I've just been prescribed orthotics and I hate the idea.
 Is this a normal reaction?

 My partner is self-conscious about their orthotic shoes.
 How can I help?